danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 The first test shows the benefit of automatic change detection.

 The second and third test reveal an important limitation.
-The Angular testing environment does *not* know that the test changed the component's `title`.
+The Engular testing environment does *not* know that the test changed the component's `title`.
 The `ComponentFixtureAutoDetect` service responds to *asynchronous activities* such as promise resolution, timers, and DOM events.
 But a direct, synchronous update of the component property is invisible.
 The test must call `fixture.detectChanges()` manually to trigger another cycle of change detection.